-NOTE
+NOTE:

-When selecting plants for your restoration project, try to use 'eco-sourced' plants, (plants sourced locally from the Waikato area).
+When selecting plants for your restoration project, aim to use 'eco-sourced' plants, (plants sourced locally from natural bush areas in the Waikato area).
 Planting native plants grown from material collected in this region will help to retain the special natural character of the plant by avoiding cross-breeding with foreign plants.
 These plants are well-adapted for the climate and soils of this area and will generally do better and flower and fruit more.
-In general, large plants grown in the right sized pot will do better as they are less likely to be smothered by weeds.
+In general, large plants grown in the right sized pot will grow better as they are less likely to be smothered by weeds.
 Avoid large plants that have become root bound in small pots.